Graphical constructions of simple exclusion processes with applications to random environments: Introduction

 We then move to the SEP.
-Under what we call Assumption SEP, which is inspired by Harris' percolation argument \cite{Du,H1}, in Section \ref{sec_SEP} we show that the graphical construction leads to a well defined Feller process and derive explicitly its generator on local functions.
+Under what we call Assumption SEP, which is inspired by Harris' percolation argument \cite{Du,H1}, in Section \ref{sec_SEP} we show that the graphical construction leads to a well defined Feller process and derive explicitly its generator on local functions \rot{and other good functions (see Propositions \ref{costruzione_SEP}, \ref{feller_SEP}, \ref{inf_SEP}, \ref{eastpakbis})}.
 The analysis generalizes the one in \cite[Chapter~2]{timo} (done for $S=\bbZ^d$, and $c_{x,y}$ of the form $p(x-y)$ for a finite range probability $p(\cdot)$ on $\bbZ^d$).
-Checking the validity of Assumption SEP consists of proving subcriticality in suitable percolation models with random inhomogeneous parameters (for almost all parameters and afterwards for almost all realizations of the percolation model).
+Checking the validity of Assumption SEP consists of proving subcriticality in suitable percolation models with random inhomogeneous parameters. \rot{Also for SEP we provide a general criterion assuring that local functions form a core for the generator (see Propositions \ref{volpinobis}, \ref{boreale})}.
 In Section \ref{SEP_environment} we discuss some applications to SEPs in a random environment.
 We point out that in \cite{F_SEP} we assumed what we called there ``Assumption (SEP)'', which corresponds to the validity of the present Assumption SEP for a.a. realizations of the environment.
 In particular, in \cite{F_SEP} we checked its validity for some classes of SEPs in a random environment.
 In Section \ref{SEP_environment} we recall these results in the present language.
 As a byproduct, we also derive the existence (and several properties of its Markov semigroup on continuous functions) of Mott v.r.h. on a marked Poisson point process.
 We point out that the SEPs treated in \cite{F_SEP} are indeed SSEPs.
-As byproduct with our results in Section \ref{sec_SSEP}, the quenched hydrodynamic limit derived in \cite{F_SEP} remains valid also by removing Assumption (SEP) there.
+As \rot{a byproduct of} our results in Section \ref{sec_SSEP}, the quenched hydrodynamic limit derived in \cite{F_SEP} remains valid also by removing Assumption (SEP) there.
 This application will be detailed in \cite{F_SSEP}. \\

 \emph{Outline of the paper}.
 Section \ref{sec_noto} is devoted to notation and preliminaries.
 In Section \ref{sec_SSEP} we describe the stirring graphical construction and our main results for SSEP (the analogous for SEP is given in Section \ref{sec_SEP}).
 In Section \ref{SSEP_environment} we discuss some applications to SSEPs in a random environment (the analogous for SEP is given in Section \ref{SEP_environment}).
-The other sections are devoted to proofs.
+The other sections \rosso{and Appendix \ref{lingotto}} are devoted to proofs.